sphinx-doc/sphinx/doc/ext/appapi.rst

    in the setting only takes effect when a document is parsed -- this means that the whole environment must be rebuilt.

+   .. versionchanged:: 0.4
+      If the *default* value is a callable, it will be called with the config object as its argument in order to get the default value.
+This can be used to implement config values whose default depends on other values.

 .. method:: Sphinx.add_event(name)

    Register an event called *name*.